squid-cache/squid-cache.github.io/Squid-3.3.rst

  * New helper to quota session access time
  * [[Features/BumpSslServerFirst]]
  * [[Features/MimicSslServerCert]]
- * New directive SquidConf:add_request_header for custom HTTP headers
+ * New directive SquidConf:request_header_add for custom HTTP headers

 The intention with this series is to improve the upgrade path and concentrate on further portability improvements.
 Squid-2.7 missing features are listed as regressions in http://www.squid-cache.org/Versions/v3/3.3/RELEASENOTES.html#s6